2020–21 Chelsea F.C. season: FA Cup

-Chelsea got the right to enter the 2020–21 FA Cup in the Third Round Proper along with the other Premier League and Championship clubs.
+Chelsea got the right to enter the 2020–21 FA Cup in the third round proper along with the other Premier League and Championship clubs.
 The third round draw was made on 30 November, and Chelsea were drawn against League Two side Morecambe.
 The draw for the fourth and fifth round were made on 11 January, conducted by Peter Crouch.
 In the fourth round, Chelsea overcame Championship club Luton Town by a score of 3–1, with Tammy Abraham scoring all three goals for his side.
 In doing so, Abraham became the first Englishman to a score a hat-trick for Chelsea in the FA Cup since manager Frank Lampard in 2007, and he became the first Chelsea youth team product to score ten or more goals in back-to-back seasons since Mike Fillery in 1982–83.
 The match against Luton Town was Lampard's last in charge as he was sacked the following day.
 The draw for the quarter-finals was made, live on BT Sport by Karen Carney on 11 February.
 The draw for the semi-finals was made, live on BBC One by Dion Dublin on 21 March.
 Chelsea reached the 2021 FA Cup Final after defeating Manchester City 1–0 in the semi-final with a goal from Hakim Ziyech.
-However, Chelsea would end up losing the final 1–0 to Leicester City following a controversial a goal from Youri Tielemans.
+However, Chelsea would end up losing the final 1–0 to Leicester City following a controversial goal from Youri Tielemans.